Hearing Aid Styles

 Behind-the-Ear or BTE hearing aids sit behind or on top of the outer ear with tubing that routes sounds down into the ear.
 The tubing connects to an ear tip or earmold to secure them in the ear canal.
-BTE hearing aids are visible from the outside and come in colors to blend with hair or skin tones – even chrome and leopard print colors.
+BTE hearing aids are visible from the outside and come in colors to blend with hair or skin tones.
 Different BTE hearing aid sizes accommodate different features, controls, battery types and degrees of power (larger instruments generally have more power than smaller ones).
-While many people choose discreet BTEs that are unnoticeable when worn (behind hair), others are tempted to show off the cool designs.
-BTE hearing aids are worn by people of all ages.
-For young children, BTEs are preferred for growth and safety reasons.
+While many people choose discreet BTEs that are unnoticeable when worn (behind hair), others are tempted to show off the cool designs and colors.

 Receiver-in-canal or RIC hearing aids are similar in appearance to BTE or behind-the-ear hearing aids.
 The difference is that the receiver is in the ear canal.
 Instead of a tube, a small wire connects the hearing aid to the earpiece.